 All medical malpractice claims in Ohio must be supported by an affidavit of merit executed by an appropriate expert witness.
 The expert witness must be in the active practice of medicine in any state and focus at least 50% of their professional time in the active clinical practice and/ or teaching of medicine.

 The one year statute of limitations is the time in which a claim for medical malpractice must be made or it will be barred.
 The statute of limitation may start as soon as when the injury takes place, or when it reasonably should have been discovered, or when the doctor/ patient relationship for the condition in question ends, whichever comes later.

-If you think you or a loved one may have a malpractice claim against a hospital, contact Cecil & Geiser LLC for a free consultation.
+If you think you or a loved one may have a malpractice claim against a hospital, contact Geiser Bowman & McLafferty for a free consultation.
 Remember, there is no charge to you unless we win your case.